-Surrounded by tall grass and countless sagebrushes, South Harney Lake Hot Springs is located at the southeastern edge of the Harney Lake, inside a caldera of the 1,500 square-mile Harney Basin.
-The basin was formed over 30 thousand years ago by the volcanic activity when lava flows separated the watershed of the basin from the Malheur River.
+Surrounded by countless sagebrushes and tall grass, South Harney Lake Hot Springs is located at the southeastern edge of Harney Lake, inside a caldera of the 1,500 square-mile Harney Basin.
+The basin was formed over 30 thousand years ago by volcanic activity when lava flows separated the watershed of the basin from the Malheur River.

-One of the hottest springs of the Harney Basin with distinctive sulfur ("rotten eggs") smell, South Harney Lake Hot Springs are formed by a series of geothermal seeps with a great flow (over 450 liters per minute).
+One of the hottest springs of the Harney Basin with distinctive sulfur ("rotten eggs") smell, South Harney Lake Hot Springs is formed by a series of geothermal seeps with a great flow of over 450 liters per minute.
 The temperature of the geothermal sources is about 140-150 degrees F. The hot mineral water from the colorful pond runs into a natural channel and then diverted into two dug-out pools.
 The water cools quickly while flowing through the channel and becomes comfortable for soaking further from the source.

 There's one hill nearby, but most of the landscape is quite flat, allowing for panoramic views of the vast desert, alkaline Harney Lake, and distant mountains.

-The plastic tub or any container is one of the options to take a soak at South Harney Hot Springs.
+The plastic tub or any container is one of the options to take a bath at South Harney Hot Springs.
 You can fill it with hot water from the channel.
-The water downstream of the pools is cleaner and hot enough to take a bath (100-110°F).
+The water downstream of the pools is cleaner and hot enough at about 100-110°F to take a bath.

-Overnight camping is not prohibited here.
-If you ever visit this area, be sure to leave no trace behind!
+If you ever visit this area, please do not abuse the privilege of accessing the area.
+Be sure to leave no trace behind!